palantir/gradle-baseline/README.md

 - `JooqBatchWithoutBindArgs`: jOOQ batch methods that execute without bind args can cause performance problems.
 - `InvocationTargetExceptionGetTargetException`: InvocationTargetException.getTargetException() predates the general-purpose exception chaining facility.
 The Throwable.getCause() method is now the preferred means of obtaining this information. [(source)](https://docs.oracle.com/en/java/javase/17/docs/api//java.base/java/lang/reflect/InvocationTargetException.html#getTargetException())
 - `PreferInputStreamTransferTo`: Prefer JDK `InputStream.transferTo(OutputStream)` over utility methods such as `com.google.common.io.ByteStreams.copy(InputStream, OutputStream)`, `org.apache.commons.io.IOUtils.copy(InputStream, OutputStream)`, `org.apache.commons.io.IOUtils.copyLong(InputStream, OutputStream)`.
+- `StreamToIterator`: Avoid calling iterator on stream, as it buffers the stream into memory and may cause unexpected OOMs.
+For small streams, consider collecting the stream first to make it clear to readers that the stream will be loaded into memory.
+See [(JDK-8202307)|(https://bugs.openjdk.org/browse/JDK-8202307)] for more details.

 ### Programmatic Application